 In color grading, you have endless options that are not limited to an earthly looking video.
 It is in your hands to enhance the image so that it depicts exactly what you want.

 Part 2: How to do Color correction and color grading in post video creation?

 Multiple professional color correction/grading software options are available on the market.
 Fine examples include DaVinci Resolve or Red Giant Colorista, although both of them are difficult to use and their price is quite high.
-Wondershare Filmora is the software we strongly recommend, as with this tool you can make your video cinematic within a few clicks.
-Unlike competition, Wondershare Filmora is easy to use and includes some great features.
+Wondershare Filmora9 (Latest Filmora version 9) is the software we strongly recommend, as with this tool you can make your video cinematic within a few clicks.
+Unlike competition, Wondershare Filmora9 is easy to use and includes some great features.